 Care of Apricot Trees

-Apricot tree care isn’t too terribly difficult.
-They are heat sensitive, so you don’t want them out in the middle of a field.
-You need to be sure your apricot tree care includes thinning of the fruit once it comes in.
-You will want to make sure you thin the fruits to 1 ½ to 2 inches apart.
+Be sure your apricot tree care includes thinning of the fruit once it comes in; thin the fruits to 1 ½ to 2 inches (3.8 to 5 cm.) apart.
 This ensures that the fruit will be larger.
-If you don’t thin the fruits, the fruits will be much smaller.
+If you don’t thin the fruits, they will be much smaller.